-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the "Director's Report" including Annexures to Director's Report, but does not include the Ind AS financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the Management Discussion & Analysis, Board's Report including Annexures to Board's Report, but does not include the financial statements and our auditor's report thereon.
+The report containing other information is expected to be made available to us after the date of this auditor's report.

-Our opinion on the Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Ind AS financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+When we read the report containing other information, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.